The art of Ian Miller

 The Luck in the Head (1991).

 Gollancz made a doomed foray into the world of comics in the early Nineties with a series of what they called graphic novels although all the books were only long comic stories with glossy production.
-The best two of these were A Small Killing by Alan Moore & Oscar Zarate and The Luck in the Head which Ian Miller illustrated from one of M John Harrison‘s peerless Viriconium stories.
+The best two of these were A Small Killing by Alan Moore & Oscar Zarate and The Luck in the Head a collaboration between Ian Miller and M John Harrison based on one of Harrison’s peerless Viriconium stories.
 Miller had illustrated Harrison before and was a perfect choice for this even though Harrison himself insists that Viriconium should only ever be regarded as a world of words, not visuals.
 I agree with that up to a point, some of the scenes in the book lost their power by being illustrated but Miller does a splendid job at capturing the seediness and decay of Harrison’s Pastel City and its inhabitants.

 For more of Ian Miller’s work in a variety of media, see his website.
 There’s more Panther Horror here.